gardener/gardener/docs/usage/node-readiness.md

 When registering new `Nodes`, kubelet adds the `node.kubernetes.io/not-ready` taint to prevent scheduling workload Pods to the `Node` until the `Ready` condition gets `True`.
 However, the kubelet does not consider the readiness of node-critical Pods.
-Hence, the `Ready` condition might get `True` and the `node.kubernetes.io/not-ready` taint might get removed, for example, before the CNI daemon Pod (e.g. `calico-node`) has successfully placed the CNI binaries on the machine.
+Hence, the `Ready` condition might get `True` and the `node.kubernetes.io/not-ready` taint might get removed, for example, before the CNI daemon Pod (e.g., `calico-node`) has successfully placed the CNI binaries on the machine.

 This problem has been discussed extensively in kubernetes, e.g., in [kubernetes/kubernetes#75890](https://github.com/kubernetes/kubernetes/issues/75890).
 However, several proposals have been rejected because the problem can be solved by using the `--register-with-taints` kubelet flag and dedicated controllers ([ref](https://github.com/kubernetes/enhancements/pull/1003#issuecomment-619087019)).